No passwords, No popups, No AI, No cost:

 2004

-It's worth what someone will pay, Phaedra.
+A. It's worth what someone will pay, Phaedra.
 If they find it a curiosity, maybe a dime, but maybe not.
 Remember that the mint is able to stamp a blank out of zinc, copper plate it, and distribute it, all for less than $.01.
-So even if it was real silver plating, which it probably isn't, it could probably be done in volume for a few cents.
+So even if it was real silver plating, which it probably isn't, it could probably be done in volume for under a nickel.

-Hundreds of thousands of school children have zinc plated pennies, and hundreds of companies have zinc plated, silver plated, or gold plated them as give-aways.
-So, it is possible that you have a rare mint error, which might be marginally valuable, but odds are thousands to one against.
+Thousands of school children have zinc plated pennies, and dozens of companies have zinc plated, nickel plated, silver plated, or gold plated them as give-aways.
+So, although it is certainly possible that you have a rare mint error which might be valuable, odds are thousands to one against.
 Sorry.
-Ted Mooney, finishing.com

 Ted Mooney, P.E.